Pot Holder Sewing Tutorial

 What is the use of a potholder?

-A potholder is used to protect your hands and surfaces from getting burned when transfering or storing a pot that has been recently used to cook food.
+A potholder is used to prevent and protect your hands and surfaces from heat damage when transferring or handling a hot pot or other cookware.

 What is the difference between a pot holder and an oven mitt?